Shortening the Sales Cycle in Healthcare – Getting Inside the Buyer’s Head

 The idea is that developing a proposal is a significant investment and you need to know that the buyer is vested in the process too.

 This could mean asking the buyer to complete a short requirements document, or answer a survey.
 One technique I recommend is to co-create a shared value proposition.

 The key thing is that you are forcing the buyer to signal that they are truly vested in your success.

 As we wrapped up the workshop, John Ulett, made a very intriguing remark.

-Seeing the process from the perspective of a salesperson made him more empathetic toward what they are trying to do.
-He had a better understanding of what the salesperson is trying to achieve on his behalf.
+Seeing the process from a salesperson’s perspective made him more empathetic toward what they are trying to do.
+He better understood what the salesperson is trying to achieve on his behalf.

-More importantly, in the future, he will try to deliver value back to the salespeople.
+More importantly, he will try to deliver value back to the salespeople in the future.

 In his own words: